7 Ways To Freshen Up Your Home

 I’m Sarah; and I’m addicted to buying house plants.

 Oh wow.
 It feels good to have said that out loud!
 Very freeing.
 My husband may have threatened the divorce courts if I come back home “with one more bloody house plant”, but that’s not going to stop me.
-They’re my lockdown guilty pleasure ok?
+They were my lockdown guilty pleasure ok?
 Along with loungewear, wine and eye creams.
 I never claimed to be perfect guys.
+And as I’m always telling him, indoor plants have so many health benefits… so they’re an investment in our family’s health aren’t they?
+I’ve even started growing herbs on my windowsill to use for cooking… check me out!

 With us all spending way too much time looking at the same four walls, it’s no suprise that spending on interiors and home improvements has rocketed over the past year.
 Our homes are now our work spaces, our restaurants, our bars and even our gyms.
 So of course they need to be multi-functional, but having a home that is also aesthetically pleasing and comfortable can be of huge benefit to our mental health.